Andrea MacPherson

 Andrea MacPherson is a Canadian poet and novelist.

 Biography

-Born in 1976 Vancouver, British Columbia, she was educated at the University of British Columbia where she received a Master's Degree in Creative Writing.
-Works as a freelance editor and lecturer; currently teaching writing with Malaspina University College and Simon Fraser University's writing and publishing program, and with University College of the Fraser Valley.
-MacPherson also taught writing classes at various colleges, including Kwantlen University College and University College of the Fraser Valley.
-Served as editor of Prism International.
+Born in 1976 in Vancouver, British Columbia, she was educated at the University of British Columbia where she received a Master's Degree in Creative Writing.
+She works as a freelance editor and lecturer, and currently teaches writing with Vancouver Island University (VIU) and Simon Fraser University (SFU)'s writing and publishing program, and with the University of the Fraser Valley (UFV).
+MacPherson also taught writing classes at various colleges (VIU, UFV, and KPU were all upgraded to university status from university colleges in 2008), including Kwantlen Polytechnic University (KPU) and the University of the Fraser Valley.
+She served as editor of Prism International.